 DO-IT's commitment to the farmers and producers at origin is best expressed in the long term relationships with our partners in agriculture.
-Our partners range from corporations that unite rice field famers in India, and support them via socioeconomic projects, to a farmer (and former colleague of DO-IT) in Canada.
-All stories that need to be shared!
-Read about or partners here.
+Our partners range from corporations that unite rice field farmers in India and support them via socio-economic projects, to a farmer (and former colleague of DO-IT) in Canada.
+All beautiful stories of people and companies with the same drive to make organic the standard and make the world a little better.

 DO-IT has established strong relationships with partners in Thailand.
 There is a big potential in organic produce due to the fertile regions, traditional methods, and advanced techniques.
 NGC, Natural Growth Company is run by Tom and Anne-Mary Barnes.
 The couple has a long experience in organic agriculture in Asia.
 As insiders they know the culture and the ins and outs.
 They are very concerned about the country and the people and aware of the specific needs of the projects.